MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ns-avc-_avc_command_irb.md

 ### -field RetryFlag

 Set this to one if the default retry count is not appropriate for the subunit.
 If this is set, the <b>Retries</b> member must be set to the desired retry count.

+### -field CommandType

+This specifies a value from the AvcCommandType enumeration.
+This member is used only during AVC_FUNCTION_GET_REQUEST.
+It is ignored otherwise.

+### -field ResponseCode

+This specifies a value from the AvcResponseCode enumeration.
+This member is used only during AVC_FUNCTION_SEND_RESPONSE.
+It is ignored otherwise.

 ### -field SubunitAddr